top of page

 Brilliant Birds

 Have a go at bird watching, learn about the parts of a bird and how to identify birds.
 Listen to bird songs and have a go at building a nest using natural materials.
-Find out what birds like to eat, go on a minibeast hunt and learn how to make a bird feeder.
+Find out what birds like to eat and go on a minibeast hunt.

 .png)